-Who’s Got Next? is a weekly column by Sean Moran, the RTC recruiting guru.
-Once a week he will bring you an overview of what’s going on in the complex world of recruiting, from who is signing where among the seniors to discussing the recruitment of the top uncommitted players in the country.
-We also encourage you to check out his contributions at The Intentional Foul dedicated to recruiting coverage and analysis.
+Seven Sweet Scoops is a weekly column by Sean Moran, the RTC recruiting guru.
+Once a week throughout the season he will bring you seven notes from the high-stakes world of college basketball recruiting.
+We also encourage you to check out his contributions at The Intentional Foul, dedicated to recruiting coverage and analysis.
 You can also follow Sean at his Twitter account @Seanmohoops for up-to-date news from the high school and college hoops scene.
 If you have any suggestions as to areas we are missing or different things you would like to see, please let us know at email@example.com.

 1. Andrew Jones Makes a Play for 5-Star Status

 Shooting guard Andrew Jones was one of the hottest names on the summer AAU circuit and his rise is still going strong with the tip of the high school basketball season.
 The wiry point guard from Texas recently averaged 33.0 points and seven rebounds over two games in the prestigious Thanksgiving Hoopfest against two of the top guards in the country.
 In his first game, Jones dropped 37 points against 2017 guard Trae Young and then in a mano y mano battle against future Kentucky guard De’Aron Fox, he scored 29 more.
 When offers started pouring in last summer, it looked like Jones’ recruitment was going to end quickly with official visits to Arizona and Louisville.
 Now, Jones is also considering SMU, Baylor and he has an official visit next weekend in Austin when Texas takes on North Carolina.
 The Irving, Texas, native is currently ranked No. 30 in the 2016 class and will make a strong push for McDonald’s All-American status as his senior season progresses.